handav/class_ten_workshop/README.md

 ## 8. (If time, optional) Converting MIDIs to mp3

 We might not get to this, but the code to convert your MIDI to an mp3 with a nicer-sounding soundfont is in the convert_to_mp3 folder.
-You can run the command by typing:
+You can run the command by typing (change the MIDI file name if necessary):

 ```
 ./MIDI_to_mp3.sh interpolation.mid